dr-jts/crunchyblog/pgfs-cql-spatial/index.md

 [OGC API](https://ogcapi.ogc.org/#standards) suite of standards.
 `pg_featureserv` implements the [OGC API for Features](https://ogcapi.ogc.org/features/) (OAPIF) RESTful protocol.

-OAPIF and CQL are a perfect fit for this.
 CQL provides all the expressiveness of SQL `WHERE` clauses, with the addition of **spatial filtering** capability.
 This allows us to take advantage of PostGIS's ability to query spatial data very efficiently.